AmethystWizard/v2-docs/docs/concepts/06-glossary.md

 The cut-off point for releasing assets.
 Prior to the cliff, the recipient cannot withdraw, though assets continue to accrue in the stream.

+## Close-Ended Stream

+Close-ended streams are transfers set in advance; steaming a predetermined amount over a predetermined period of time.

 ## Core

 Sablier contracts that are considered foundational, and are essential for Sablier to exist.
 Upgrading to a new version